Priyankadandi/BankingSystem/README.md

 #Hello everyone
 This is my internship project.
-In this project , we withdraw money from one account holder and deposited into another account.
+In this project , Account holder withdraw money from one account and deposited into another account.
 The modified values are updated in database dynamically.